 The Get in Rhythm.
 Stay in Rhythm.® Atrial Fibrillation Patient Conference changes lives every year.
-Will it change yours?
+Will this be the year you eliminate the stress and uncertainty of afib?

-You’re Invited to Purchase Access to the Recordings of the Premier Conference for Those Living with Afib.
+You’re Invited to the Premier Conference for Those Affected by Afib.

-Discover What’s Happening at the Forefront of Research and Treatment, So You Can Start Taking Control of Your Health and Life.
+Discover What’s Happening at the Forefront of Research and Treatment, So You Can Confidently Manage Your Afib, Live with Peace of Mind, and Create Cherished Memories with Those You Love.

 Mellanie True Hills